Cheng Yaojin: Service under Li Mi and Wang Shichong

-Cheng Yaojin became a prisoner-of-war after Li Mi was defeated by Wang Shichong.
-Although Wang Shichong treated him generously, he still felt disgruntled with Wang's ways and complained about Wang to his former colleague, Qin Qiong.
-When Wang Shichong was at war with the Tang faction led by Li Yuan at Jiuqu (九曲), Cheng Yaojin and Qin Qiong defected to the Tang side on the battlefield along with their followers.
-Wang Shichong was afraid of them so he did not order his men to stop them.
+Cheng became a prisoner-of-war after Li was defeated by Wang.
+Although Wang treated him generously, he still felt disgruntled with Wang's ways and complained about Wang to his former colleague, Qin Qiong.
+When Wang was at war with the Tang faction led by Li Yuan at Jiuqu (九曲), Cheng and Qin defected to the Tang side on the battlefield along with their followers.
+Wang was afraid of them so he did not order his men to stop them.

 Service under Emperor Gaozu

-The faction led by Li Yuan eventually formed the Tang dynasty while Li himself became historically known as "Emperor Gaozu of Tang".
-Cheng Yaojin was appointed as a military officer under Li Yuan's second son, Li Shimin (the Prince of Qin).
+The faction led by Li eventually formed the Tang dynasty while Li himself became historically known as "Emperor Gaozu of Tang".
+Cheng was appointed as a military officer under Li Yuan's second son, Li Shimin.
 He fought for the Tang Empire against rival warlords such as Wang Shichong, Song Jingang (宋金剛) and Dou Jiande, who were either defeated or surrendered to Tang.
-Cheng Yaojin was enfeoffed as the "Duke of Su" (宿國公) for his contributions in battle.
+Cheng was enfeoffed as the "Duke of Su" (宿國公) for his contributions in battle.

-In 624, when there was an ongoing rivalry between Li Shimin and his eldest brother, Li Jiancheng (the Crown Prince), over the succession to their father's throne, Li Jiancheng became very suspicious and distrustful of Cheng Yaojin.
-Emperor Gaozu appointed Cheng Yaojin as the Prefect of Kang Prefecture (康州; around present-day Zhaoqing, Guangdong), effectively sending him far away from the capital, Chang'an (present-day Xi'an, Shaanxi).
-Cheng Yaojin told Li Shimin, "Great Prince, if you lose your left and right arms, you will not survive long.
+In 624, when there was an ongoing rivalry between Li Shimin and his eldest brother, Li Jiancheng (the Crown Prince), over the succession to their father's throne, Li Jiancheng became very suspicious and distrustful of Cheng.
+Emperor Gaozu appointed Cheng as the Prefect of Kang Prefecture (康州; around present-day Zhaoqing, Guangdong), effectively sending him far away from the capital, Chang'an (present-day Xi'an, Shaanxi).
+Cheng told Li Shimin, "Great Prince, if you lose your left and right arms, you will not survive long.
 I will not leave you, even if it means I will die."
-On 2 July 626, Cheng Yaojin joined Li Shimin in assassinating Li Jiancheng and his fourth brother, Li Yuanji (the Prince of Qi), at the Xuanwu Gate Incident, after which Li Shimin became the new Crown Prince.
+On 2 July 626, Cheng joined Li Shimin in assassinating Li Jiancheng and his fourth brother, Li Yuanji (the Prince of Qi), at the Xuanwu Gate Incident, after which Li Shimin became the new Crown Prince.
 He was appointed as a "Right Guard Commander to the Crown Prince" (太子右衛率) and subsequently promoted to "Right Martial Guard Senior General" (右武衛大將軍) and awarded 700 taxable households in his dukedom.